Stream Load

 -XPUT http://<fe_ip>:<fe_http_port>/api/testdb/test_streamload/_stream_load

-During the load job, you can use the WHERE parameter to apply conditional filtering to the imported data.
-The filtered data will not be included in the calculation of the filter ratio and will not affect the setting of max_filter_ratio
+During the import, you can use the WHERE parameter to filter the imported data conditionally.
+Filtered-out data is not counted in the filter ratio calculation and does not affect the max_filter_ratio setting.
+After the import is complete, you can find the number of filtered rows in num_rows_unselected.

 curl --location-trusted -u <doris_user>:<doris_password> \